Why do I need motorcycle insurance?

 I own a restricted-speed motorcycle — do I still need motorcycle insurance?

 Yes.
-Restricted-speed motorcycles — also known as mopeds — are bikes that cannot exceed 70 km/h and have an engine size of 50 cubic centimeters or less.
+Restricted-speed motorcycles — also known as mopeds — are bikes that cannot exceed 70 km/h and have an engine size of 50 cubic centimetres or less.
 They require the same insurance as a full-size motorcycle, and you need a restricted class M licence (or a full motorcycle licence) to drive them.

 I customized my motorcycle — will my aftermarket add-ons be covered by my insurance policy?